guzmanvig/GooglePhotosFramePy/README.md

 # GooglePhotosFramePy: A Configurable Google Photos Frame in Python

+IMPORTANT NOTE: The features are fully tested in Windows 10.
+For other OSs, some tweaks might be needed.

 This is a Google Photos Frame in Python.
 It uses the Google Photos API to get the photos and display them randomly in fullscreen.

 Has a bunch of configuration options such as displaying time and date, pausing, dim brightness, etc. Check `config.py` for the full configuration options.